 The Okanogan Wenatchee National Forest comprises 70% of the combined land base in Okanogan and Chelan counties.
 Most of our snowpack dominated streams originate on National Forest managed lands.
 Additionally, many of the listed bull trout populations reside on National Forest managed lands.
 Through the forest health program, the UCSRB facilitates a collaborative approach to accelerating the footprint and pace of restoration across these lands in North Central Washington.
 An effective management approach that includes active restoration of forest lands has important implications for surrounding communities, regional economics, and the aquatic systems that originate in and wind through these lands.

-The Upper Columbia Salmon Recovery Board (UCSRB) is partnering with the Washington State Department of Ecology’s (DOE) Office of the Columbia River and Ecotrust to develop a forest restoration decision support tool aimed at increasing water yields across North Central Washington.
+The Upper Columbia Salmon Recovery Board (UCSRB), in partnership with the Washington State Department of Ecology’s (DOE) Office of the Columbia River and Ecotrust has developed a forest restoration decision support tool aimed at increasing water yields across North Central Washington.
 The goal of the project is retain and increase snowpack for instream and out-of-stream uses in the Upper Columbia and its tributaries.
-The tool will be used to support large-scale restoration of forests in areas where snowpack is the primary source of late season flows by helping to target restoration efforts in areas where benefits to snowpack retention, streamflow, and aquatic habitat will be greatest.
+The tool is used to support large-scale restoration of forests in areas where snowpack is the primary source of late season flows by helping to target restoration efforts in areas where benefits to snowpack retention, streamflow, and aquatic habitat will be greatest.
 Given predicted changes in water supply and timing of flow this work will be critical to ensure that natural hydrologic process are functioning in a way that allows for future human and natural demands.